Scandi Sleep logo Navy blue crescent moon and stars icon

 The funny thing is, in Scandinavian countries, it is completely normal.
 They’ve been sleeping this way for decades, while the rest of us have been tossing, turning, and fighting over the doona like it’s a contact sport.

-If you’re wondering whether this setup is right for you and your partner, here are a few situations where separate doonas can make a world of difference:
+If you’re wondering whether this setup is right for you and your partner, here are a few situations where separate covers can make a world of difference:

 - Couples with different temperature preferences